HOUSE TOUR | ROOMS & GARDENS | CABANA MAGAZINE

 The Old Studio, radiating with organic curvature and furnished with antiques and handmade pieces, serves as a vibrant gallery © Isabel Bronts

 The result is extraordinary: a sculpture garden where the wild orchestrates and Dylan conducts.
 “The tamed and wild coexist here," he says.
-The space, once a river basin, now gleams under the watchful presence of mammoth sculptures, a garden house, an artist's studio, and a pavilion, each a testament to the dialogue between man and nature.
+The space, once a river basin, now gleams under the watchful presence of mammoth sculptures and an artist's studio, and a pavilion, each a testament to the dialogue between man and nature.

 Like a museum, the garden's path winds through to the Old Studio Courtyard, where Dylan's sculpting journey began in 1992 © Isabel Bronts